davidclin/gcp-alibaba-vpn/redundancy.md

 have created.

-1. Make a note of the IP address that is created so that you can use it to configure the VPN gateway later.
+1. Make a note of the IP address that is created so that you can use it to configure the VPN gateways later.

-1. Repeat these steps 3 more times
+1. Repeat these steps 3 more times.

 ### Configure Route Based IPSec VPN Using Static Routing